Firmware Scraper

 Scraping Process

-When the scraper starts, it follows a certain process chain:
+When the scraper starts, it follows this process:

 - The spiders scrape the metadata about firmware images from the vendor websites